isabella232/campaign-learn.en/help/profile-management/target-profiles-in-a-workflow.md

 ---
 # Target profiles in a workflow

-Understand the use of campaign workflows and learn how to create a workflow and target profiles in a workflow using filtering conditions.
+Understand the use of campaign workflows and learn how to create a workflow and use filtering conditions to target profiles in a workflow.

 >[!VIDEO](https://video.tv.adobe.com/v/334300?quality=12)